MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Transactions.md

     |**TCS Payable Account**|-99|
     |**Customer Account**|-9901|

-## Adjustment of calculated TCS on advance payment against Sales Invoice
+## Adjustment of calculated TCS on advance payment against sales invoice

 TCS which has been calculated on advance payment can be adjusted while creating Sales Invoice against that advance payment.
 TCS will not be calculated on Customer Invoices if advance payment, on which TCS has already been calculated, is applied to the invoice.
 System should check the TCS base amount on which TCS has been calculated on advance payment with the line amount of Sales Invoice and TCS will only be calculated on the line amount which is more than the TCS base amount.
 For example: If TCS base amount was 10,000.00 in advance payment and line amount is 20,000.00 on sales invoice, then TCS will be calculated on 10,000.00 on sales invoice.